im-afan/autoencoder-skill-embeddings/README.md

-# Autoencoder-based skill embeddings with residual connections
+# Autoencoder-based skill embeddings with extra decoder information
 ### Currently work in progress!
 ### Right now the code is very unorganized and split across a lot of different branches, will try to organize everything + do more experiments soon